 3. Enabling users to share files with confidence by stopping threats from accessing your system via removable devices.

 Several additional levels of scanning on removable media are typically offered by vendors.
-A “removable device” is device or equipment that can be temporarily connected to the computer.
+A “removable device” is a device or equipment that can be temporarily connected to the computer.
 It may be a memory card, a USB stick, memory card, flash drive, external hard drive, camera, etc.

 Due to their portability, external devices are an attractive and convenient medium for spreading computer viruses.
 Portable and removable devices are vulnerable to two major types of viruses: the shortcut virus and the autorun virus.